Advert censor bans posters for fashion brand as the name includes the world child

 1. & 3.
 Not upheld

-together with the end shot in which he was shown walking through a brick wall.
-While recognisable as an ordinary street, we considered the scenario in which he found himself was likely to be seen as surreal and far removed from the mix of people many
+a paramedic) together with the end shot in which he was shown walking through a brick wall.
+While recognisable as an ordinary street, we considered the scenario in which he found himself was likely to be seen as surreal and far removed from the mix of

-were likely to encounter when walking down a street.
-We acknowledged that his actions in the ad were likely to be seen as unpleasant, but we considered that the context in which it was shown meant viewers were unlikely to interpret it as realistic and as
+people many were likely to encounter when walking down a street.
+We acknowledged that his actions in the ad were likely to be seen as unpleasant, but we considered that the context in which it was shown meant viewers were unlikely to interpret it as

 ASA Assessment: Complaint upheld